Skwangles/CampusVirtual/README.md

-Copyright Prof. David Bainbridge (The University of Waikato) 2024 associated with Alexander Stokes honours project CampusVirtual 2024.
+Copyright Alexander Stokes honours project CampusVirtual 2024 in partial fulfillment of his Bachelors of Software Engineering (Hons).

 # CampusVirtual

 ## Installing

-Clone `git clone --recursive https://github.com/Skwangles/CampusVirtual.git` Super important that you do it _recursive_, as we have submodules that need cloned for this project to build.
+Clone `git clone --recursive https://github.com/Skwangles/CampusVirtual.git` Super important that you do it _recursive_, as we have submodules that need cloned for this project to build

 ## Required Libs